Access a printer-friendly PDF version here.

 Biomass: Material of biological origin excluding material embedded in geological formations and/or fossilised.
 EXAMPLES: (whole or parts of) plants, trees, algae, marine organisms, microorganisms, animals, etc.

 Biomass content: Fraction of a product that is derived from biomass.

 Bioplastics: According to the European Bioplastics association, bioplastics are plastic materials that are either bio-based, biodegradable, or both.

 Biopolymer: A polymer produced by living organisms.
 They are polymeric biomolecules.

-Degradation: Irreversible process leading to a significant change in the structure of a product, typically characterized by a change of properties (e.g. integrity, molecular mass or structure, mechanical strength) and/or by fragmentation, affected by environmental conditions, proceeding over a period of time and comprising one or more steps.
+Degradation: Irreversible process leading to a significant change in the structure of a product.
+Degradation is typically characterised by a change of properties (e.g. integrity, molecular mass, structure, or mechanical strength) and/or by fragmentation.
+The process may be affected by environmental conditions, proceeding over a period of time, and comprising one or more steps.

 Durability: Ability of a product to retain the values of its properties under specified conditions.